Esri/calcite-design-system/packages/calcite-design-tokens/CONTRIBUTING.md

 | `src/component/`     | The component design tokens.
 These are used by themes.                                                            |
 | `src/calcite/`       | The Calcite themes.
 This currently consists of a light and dark theme.                                            |

-## Submitting Pull Requests

-Pull requests are the greatest contributions, so be sure they are focused in scope.

 ### Be sure your code passes our integration and unit tests

 ```bash
 # Test current code
 npm --workspace=packages/calcite-design-tokens run test
 ```

-### Open the pull request back to the token repo

-Make sure to use a clear title and description.
-See [open a pull request](https://help.github.com/articles/using-pull-requests/) for more information.

-## Bumping the Version

-1. Following the rules of [SemVer](https://semver.org/), change the version number in `package.json` to the appropriate version number.
-2. Write a description of the changes, additions, and bug fixes in `CHANGELOG.md`.
-3. Run `npm run build` to make sure the `dist/` files are updated.
-4. Make sure `Esri/calcite-design-tokens` is up-to-date with your changes (via Pull Request).
-5. Run `npm run release`.
-If prompted enter your GitHub credentials.

 ### Open a PR